stackrox/rhacs-observability-resources/README.md

 The observability stack is installed by the [data plane terraforming Helm chart](https://github.com/stackrox/acs-fleet-manager/tree/main/dp-terraform/helm/rhacs-terraform).
 Please follow the instructions in the fleet manager repository to install the Helm chart.

+## Branches

+The ACS cloud service data plane `stage` environment tracks the `master` branch.
+Conversely, the production environment tracks the `production` branch.
+Changes are merged from the `master` to the `production` branch after sufficient soak time on the stage environment.

 ## Contributing

 This repository makes use of [pre-commit](https://pre-commit.com/) framework.
 Refer to the [installation instructions](https://pre-commit.com/#installation) for further information.